pricillaabi905-cmyk/SlideScape/README.md

-Below are screenshots of the slider in action (stored in the /screenshots folder):
+Above are screenshots of the slider in action (stored in the screenshots folder):

 Initial slider load